mgamio/blog/_posts/2023-02-02-rate-limit.md

 Offering valuable content through your API can also motivate external developers or companies to pay more for leveraging the API.
 When they exceed the ten requests by default, they subscribe to plans.

 Depending on how your software infrastructure is built, you can define plans with access to all API endpoints or a clientId+endpoint combination for example.

+You can use these ideas when trying to implement rate limiting with Redis or with AWS.

 You can download the code from the following link